New to Telerik Reporting? Download free 30-day trial

 A notification requesting input for the Reporting Area of the asked question

-After clicking on 'Respond' button, the MCP Server will display a drop-down list with all the areas and wait for selecting the corresponding Reporting Area.
-If there is no applicable entry, please select 'General' entry at the end of the list.
+After clicking on the 'Respond' button, the MCP Server will display a drop-down list with all the areas and wait for selecting the corresponding Reporting Area.
+If there is no applicable entry, please select the 'General' entry at the end of the list.

 Select a Reporing Area from the dropdown